 - Advertisements.
-Many refractive surgery centers advertise in newspapers, on the radio and on TV.
+Many refractive surgery centers advertise in newspapers and on radio, television and the Internet.
 Some ads are more informative than others.
 Some tout extremely good pricing.
 But while this can be a starting point, an ad or a procedure price should not be your only criterion when choosing a doctor.

 - Referrals.
 Ask for a referral from your regular eye care practitioner, whether an optometrist or an ophthalmologist.
 Tell him or her that you want the LASIK surgeon in your area with the best reputation in the profession.
 Also, reputable LASIK surgeons themselves can be great sources of referrals.
 If you know of a refractive surgeon who is well respected in another state, call his or her office and ask for recommendations regarding good surgeons in your area.

 What To Ask a Refractive Surgeon

 After you find a surgeon, make an appointment for a consultation.
 This is an important meeting.
 To take full advantage of it, write down as many relevant questions about LASIK and refractive surgery you can think of, and ask every single one during your visit.